Fall Meetings in Vancouver - Know Before You Go!

 Grab A Deal

-- The city’s seawall starts at the Vancouver Convention Centre and travels 10 kilometres (6.2 miles) around Stanley Park and then further around the waterfront.
-On a sunny fall day, a stroll or bike-ride along the route makes for a great way to spend a few hours.
-Or grab an Aquabus mini-ferry over False Creek to Granville Island.
-The spot is famous for its public market, but you’ll also find plenty of tempting cafes, artisan studios and other souvenir-worthy diversions.
+The city’s seawall starts at the Vancouver Convention Centre and travels 10 kilometres (6.2 miles) around Stanley Park and then further around the waterfront.
+On a sunny fall day, a stroll or bike ride along the route makes for a great way to spend a few hours.

-- Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
 Westcoast Sightseeing’s hop-on, hop-off buses have stops at most of Vancouver’s top attractions.
-Check out Landsea Tours for for day-long or half-day trips.
+Check out Landsea Tours & Adventures for day-long or half-day trips.
 Or incorporate a bit of exercise into your sightseeing with a Cycle City bike tour or Rockwood Adventures’ interpretive rainforest walk.

-- Vancouver makes a great starting point for exploring British Columbia.
-So you might want to extend your stay by a couple of days to see more of our province.
-The world-class ski resort of Whistler is just two hours from downtown Vancouver.
-The mountain usually opens in November for skiing, but day trips to take in the amazing mountain scenery and lively village are always recommended.
-The province’s capital city, Victoria makes a charming day trip, especially if accessed via a scenic 35-minute float plane ride.
-And fall in the Okanagan Valley, B.C.’s wine country, is a beautiful (and delicious) way to experience the harvest season.
+Vancouver makes a great starting point to explore BC.
+Whistler is just 2hours from Vancouver, offering opportunities to ski or take in the mountain scenery.
+Victoria makes a charming day trip, especially if accessed via a scenic 35-minute float plane ride.
+Fall in BC's wine country — the Okanagan Valley — is a beautiful way to experience the harvest season.

-- Looking for more ideas?
-Visit our Itineraries page for a suggested two-day schedule for getting the most out of Vancouver during your stay.
+Looking for more ideas?
+Visit our Itineraries page for a suggested two-day schedule to get the most out of your stay.